py5coding/py5book/README.md

 py5 was created by the artist and software developer [Jim Schmitz](https://ixora.io/) ([@hx2A](https://github.com/hx2A)) starting in March of 2020.
 The library is the foundation of his [art practice](https://ixora.io/art/).

+The py5 library makes the Java Processing jars available to the CPython interpreter using [JPype][jpype].
+It can do just about everything Processing can do, except with Python instead of Java code.
+New py5 features and bug fixes are being added to py5 every day.
+The library is always in active development and is well maintained.

 To view the actual installed py5 library code, look at the [py5 repository][py5_repo].
 The py5 library code is the output of the meta-programming project [py5generator][py5generator_repo].
 All py5 development is done through [py5generator][py5generator_repo].

-New py5 features and bug fixes are being added to py5 every day.
-The library is always in active development and is well maintained.

 ## Get In Touch